otrv4/otrv4/otrv4.md

 ```

 This document describes version 4 of the Off-the-Record Messaging protocol.
-OTR version 4 (OTRv4) provides a deniable authenticated key exchange (DAKE) and
+OTR version 4 (OTRv4) provides better deniability properties by the use of a
-better forward secrecy through the use of double ratcheting.
-OTR works on top of
+deniable authenticated key exchange (DAKE), and better forward secrecy through
+the use of double ratcheting.
+OTRv4 works on top of an existing messaging
-an existing messaging protocol, such as XMPP.
+protocol, such as XMPP.

 ## Table of Contents